-2016 estimated home ownership data indicates that 62.2 % of Delray Beach households are owner-occupied.
-Renteroccupied units totals 37.8% of the City's housing stock.
+Based on the data from the US Census.
+American Community Survey, 2016 estimated home ownership data indicates that 62.2 % of Beach households Delrav are owneroccupied.
+Renter-occupied units totals 37.8% of the city's housing stock.
 The greatest percentage of owner-occupied units (54.1%) are single family detached units.
 The highest percentage of renter-occupied units 40.2% are accommodated in multi-family structures having 10 or more units.
 Figure HOU-7, Housing Tenure Occupied Units, presents a comparison of the owner occupied units and renter occupied units within the various housing types.

 In the past two decades, Delray Beach has provided a higher percentage of rental housing than Palm Beach County [Figure HOU-8, Housing Tenure: City and County].
-From 2000 to 2016, increases in renter occupied housing were seen in both the County and the City; however, the percentage of rental housing grew at a faster rate in the City of Delray Beach.
+From 2000 to 2016, increases in renter occupied housing were seen in both the county and the city; however, the percentage of rental housing grew at a faster rate in the City of Delray Beach.